 - Cultural Focus: each year present a “theme” that allows us to expand programming in a particular area or with a community.
 Previously, we’ve stages a Cultural Focus on Urban Indians, Maritime Communities and Bulgaria.
 For 2013, labor history and folklore in our Washington Works program will be the Cultural Focus.
 This program often includes multimedia, films, demonstrations, talks, exhibits and more.

-- Family & Hands-On Activities: family activities are programmed all day throughout the festival, and include arts & crafts, storytelling, and music designed especially for young ones.
+- Family & Hands-On Activities: called the Discovery Zone.
+It’s a family activities are programmed all day throughout the festival, and include arts & crafts, storytelling, and music designed especially for young ones.
 Check out the Kindiependent showcase for indie rock that parents will love too!

 - Food: next to music and arts, what’s more culturally significant than food?
 Taste the world by visiting food stalls that offer delicacies from Africa, South America, the American South, and all points in between!
 You could easily fill your day just taking in the smells and sights, topping it off with classic Festival fare such as elephant ears and funnel cakes.

 - Crafts: be sure to bring your shopping list—you can spend many hours wandering dozens of booths that have merchandise made by the talented hands of your Northwest neighbors as well as booths with imported crafts from around the world.
 You can find locally made soaps, jewelry, clothing, and art, as well as imports of dishware, instruments, and hard-to-find food items.

 - Beer Gardens: take a load off, find a quiet or lively spot, and watch the Festival go by with a nice cold brew.
 We have a variety of beer and ciders on tap in our gardens.